What Is Plantar Fasciitis?

 - Taking pain-relieving non-steroidal anti-inflammatories (NSAIDs) like ibuprofen or naproxen sodium.
 You shouldn’t take these for more than a month, so talk with your doctor.

 Once you begin treatment, you’ll usually see gradual improvement that can take up to several months for resolution.
-If you do not see improvement in pain and function within 6 – 12 weeks, your doctor might try treatments like shots of cortisone, a type of steroid, to ease inflammation.
+If you do not see improvement in pain and function within 6 – 12 weeks, your doctor might try treatments like injections of platelet rich plasma (PRP) to ease inflammation.
 In rare cases, you might need surgery.